iburinoc/ibsite/jekyll/projects/index.md

 The ghost AI, level design, point counts, etc. are all faithfully recreated from the original game, the caveat being you can only see forward.

-Written with Andrey Khesin and Dima Paramonov as the summative assignment for Grade 12 Computer Science.

 [Risk](https://github.com/iburinoc/risk)
 ---
 The board game Risk implemented in Java.
 Contains the ability to play with up to 6 players/AI, locally as well as over a network.
 Network communications are over pure sockets, with a custom protocol, and data is serialized using [protobufs](https://github.com/google/protobuf/).

-Written as an assignment for Grade 12 Computer Science.